sourcey/libsourcey/README.md

 Wrappers around FFmpeg and OpenCV for device capture, encoding, recording and streaming.
 The Media API makes extensive use of the PacketStream classes so that encoders, processors and packetisers can be dynamically added and removed from a media source.

 ### STUN
-<a href="http://tools.ietf.org/rfc/rfc5389">RFC 5389</a> implementation which includes support for ICE and TURN and TURN TCP messages.
+[RFC 5389](http://tools.ietf.org/rfc/rfc5389) implementation which includes support for ICE and TURN and TURN TCP messages.

 ### TURN
 _dependencies:_ libuv
-Server and client stack which supports both <a href="http://tools.ietf.org/rfc/rfc5766">RFC 5766 (Traversal Using Relays around NAT)</a> and <a href="http://tools.ietf.org/rfc/rfc6062">RFC 6062 (Traversal Using Relays around NAT Extensions for TCP Allocations)</a> specifications.
+Server and client stack which supports both [RFC 5766 (Traversal Using Relays around NAT)](http://tools.ietf.org/rfc/rfc5766) and [RFC 6062 (Traversal Using Relays around NAT Extensions for TCP Allocations)](http://tools.ietf.org/rfc/rfc6062) specifications.

 ### SDP
-<a href="http://tools.ietf.org/rfc/rfc4566">RFC 4566</a> implementation which includes extra support for ICE headers.
+[RFC 4566](http://tools.ietf.org/rfc/rfc4566) implementation which includes extra support for ICE headers.

 ### SocketIO
 _dependencies:_ libuv, JsonCpp
 SocketIO C++ client.
-Read more about <a href="http://socketIO">SocketIO</a>.
+Read more about [SocketIO](http://socket.io).

 ### Symple
 _dependencies:_ libuv, JsonCpp
-Client implementation of Sourcey's home grown real time messaging and presence protocol. <a href="/symple">More about Symple</a>.
+Client implementation of Sourcey's home grown real time messaging and presence protocol.
+[More about Symple](<http://sourcey.com/symple).

 ### Pacman
 _dependencies:_ libuv, JsonCpp
-Pacman is an embeddable package manager which speaks JSON with the server. <a href="/pacman">More about Pacman</a>.
+Pacman is an embeddable package manager which speaks JSON with the server.
+[More about Pacman](http://sourcey.com/pacman).

 ### UVPP
 _dependencies:_ libuv